The Brain Deck Blog

 Science-backed strategies for getting unstuck

-How to Stop Procrastinating: Science-Backed Strategies That Actually Work
+How to Stop Procrastinating: 7 Methods That Work

 Procrastination is an emotion regulation problem, not a laziness problem.
 Learn science-backed strategies rooted in behavioral research to finally start taking action.